Skip to content

 Problem: Connection timeout or refused

-Solutions: - Verify ClickHouse is running: docker ps | grep clickhouse - Check firewall rules allow port 8123 - Verify URL uses http:// (not https:// unless configured) - Check ClickHouse logs: docker logs clickhouse
+Solutions: - Verify ClickHouse is running: docker ps | grep clickhouse - Check port 8123 is accessible - Verify the URL scheme (clickhouse+http:// not bare http://) - Check ClickHouse logs: docker logs clickhouse

 Schema Creation Failures